kuzi-moto/professional-website/src/content/about.md

 ---
-title: "About"
+title: "About Me"
 date: 2020-05-11T00:33:00Z
 publishDate: 2020-01-01
 draft: false
 ---

-# About Me

 Hello, I'm Kuzma Fesenko.
-I am a service desk manager for [Optimizely](https://www.optimizely.com/), and have spent over ten years in IT.
-In the evening when I'm not spending time with my amazing family I am reading Hacker News or researching and playing with new technology.
+I am an IT Automation Engineering Manager for [Optimizely](https://www.optimizely.com/), and have spent over ten years in IT.
+In the evening when I'm not spending time with my amazing family, I am reading Hacker News or researching and playing with technology.

 ## My Interests